Giving All Your Great Content to Google for Free is Suicide

 Creating “great content” all day to feed Google and hope some traffic will trickle down to you is naive.

-Also most of the traffic Google is leaving for us is not lucrative traffic that is solely people who do not want to buy something.
+Also most of the traffic Google is leaving for us is not lucrative traffic.
+“Money keywords” get dominated by your corporate competition usually.

 - your free advice